Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 |3.0.0| 2.0

 > Note: Starting with version `3.2.X`, a new set of clients were introduced to leverage the newest features
-> of the Form Recognizer service.
+> of the Document Intelligence service.
 Please see the [Migration Guide][migration-guide] for detailed instructions on how to update application
 > code from client library version `3.1.X` or lower to the latest version.
 Additionally, see the [Changelog][changelog] for more detailed information.
 > The below table describes the relationship of each client and its supported API version(s):